AreHaych/AreHaych/README.md

 - 👋 Hi, I’m Robert
 - 👀 I’m interested in improving my coding skills
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Angular, Ionic
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me roberthollis969@gmail.com

 <!---
 AreHaych/AreHaych is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.